Just like a real folk festival, but without all the sweaty people and the overpriced vegetarian food.

 I will be happy to confirm whether I received a CD you sent, but I would prefer not to receive e-mails asking me how I liked it.

 If I add your music to Festival Radio, I will post that fact to my blog.
-I also report all adds to the Folk DJ List (FOLKDJ-L), I may or may not review your CD on the blog.
-You are free to use any unsolicited comment that I might make on your CD for your own publicity purposes.
-If I do not volunteer comment, that does not mean I did not like it - adding it to the OFF at all means that I found something I liked well enough to put in front of my listeners as worthy of being heard by them.
+I also report all adds to the Folk DJ List (FOLKDJ-L), I may or may not review your music on the blog.
+You are free to use any unsolicited comment that I might make on your music for your own publicity purposes.
+If I do not volunteer comment, that does not mean I did not like it - adding it to Festival Radio means that I found something I liked well enough to put in front of my listeners as worthy of being heard by them.
 I just might not have anything to say about it other than that it is worthy of airplay.

-It may take me a few weeks to preview your CD.
-I have a full-time job and I do this for fun in my spare time.
-I try to review CDs in something akin to the order they are received, but if I get the new advance CD in the mail from Nanci Griffith or Pierce Pettis, it's going into the preview queue before your CD, and that's just the way it is.
+It may take me a few weeks to preview your music.
+I try to review music in something akin to the order they are received, but if I get the new advance CD in the mail from Nanci Griffith or Pierce Pettis, it's going into the preview queue before your CD, and that's just the way it is.

 You can see whether your music is in rotation on any station on live365 by going to the Listen page and entering your name or the album name in the search box.
 Any station that has your music in rotation or has played it recently will be returned by the search function.